LFIT V40 Femoral Head Surgical Hip Replacements

 A History of Metal-on-Metal Failures

 Physicians and healthcare professionals understand the dangers metal-on-metal hip implants can cause.
-Since the Rejuvenate and ABG II systems do not have a metal ball in contact with a metal cap, they are not considered true “metal-on-metal” devices.
-However, both feature chromium-cobalt necks and titanium-coated stems.
-Such construction can release metallic debris into nearby tissue and the bloodstream.
+The metal-on-metal construction can release metallic debris into nearby tissue and the bloodstream.
 An elevated concentration of chromium and cobalt in the bloodstream can lead to metallosis.
 This medical condition has many severe side effects, including:

 - Severe hip and leg pain